Skip to main content

 android:pathPrefix="/myapplication"/>

-If the link doesn't exist, you will get an error message.
-Send a link via email to click it via emulator.
-You'll be offered to open the short link via a browser, or your app.
+If the link does not exist, you will get an error message.
+Send a link via email and browse it from an emulator.
+You will have the option to open the short link using either a web browser or your application:

 Did this answer your question?